Spygate (NFL): Penalty and fines

 On September 13, for the "use of equipment to videotape an opposing team’s offensive or defensive signals," Belichick was officially fined $500,000—the largest fine ever imposed on a coach in the league's then-87-year history, and the maximum permitted under league rules.
 The Patriots were also fined $250,000, and stripped of their first-round selection in the 2008 NFL Draft; if the Patriots had missed the playoffs, they would have forfeited their second- and third-round selections instead.
 Goodell said that he fined the Patriots as a team because Belichick is effectively the team's general manager as well as head coach, and exercises so much control over the Patriots' on-field operations that "his actions and decisions are properly attributed to the club."
 Goodell considered suspending Belichick, but decided that taking away draft picks would be more severe in the long run.
 The Patriots officially clinched their fifth straight AFC East division title on November 25, making them the first NFL team since the 1971 Miami Dolphins to have a first-round pick taken away by league action.

 The next day, Belichick issued a statement in which he apologized for what he called a "mistake" in his interpretation of the rules.
 However, he denied ever using videotape to gain an advantage while a game was underway, which Goodell also acknowledged.

 On September 16, Goodell ordered the Patriots to hand over all notes, tapes, and other materials related to the incident, threatening further discipline if the Patriots did not comply.
-On September 20, the NFL announced they had received and destroyed the requested materials.
+On September 20, the NFL announced it had received and destroyed the requested materials.
 In his pre-Super Bowl XLII press conference, Goodell revealed the contents of the materials, saying there were six tapes from late in the 2006 season and the 2007 preseason.